 Slugging Percentage (0.89)

-These would be considered “power stats”.
-They all deal primarily with extra base hits, and we can see there is a strong correlation with run production for almost all of them.
-Triples are much more rare than other extra base hits, meaning there is probably more luck involved than with, say, doubles, which results in a lower correlation.
+These would be considered “power stats” because they all deal primarily with extra base hits and we can see there is a strong correlation with run production for almost all of them.
+Triples are much more rare than other extra base hits, meaning there is probably more luck involved than with doubles, which results in a lower correlation.
 Slugging percentage (Singles) + (2 x Doubles) + (3 x Triples) + (4 x Home Runs)/At Bats) is the best indicator in this group because it weighs each hit according to how many bases are covered.